Working with Florists

 It's very important that the personal flowers are available when we arrive.
 However, due to unforeseen circumstances, florists can sometimes arrive with the personal flowers later than expected.

-To help ensure that the flowers arrive on time, I strongly recommend that you ask your florist to deliver the personal flowers sixty minutes before I'm scheduled to arrive for your Getting Ready location.
+To help ensure that the flowers arrive on time, I strongly recommend that you ask your florist to deliver the personal flowers sixty minutes before I'm scheduled to arrive at your Getting Ready location.

 Even if you have a great florist, and even if you're convinced that this won't be an issue at your wedding, taking this extra precaution regarding flower delivery is one of the most important things you can do to ensure that we're able to stay on schedule during the early parts of your wedding day.

 At almost every wedding I photography brides complain about the weight and of their bouquets.
 This is a real issue and something that shouldn't be ignored.
 So unless you've always wanted a huge bouquet, I'd recommend that you ask your florist for a smaller, more manageable bouquet.